tensorflow/tfx-addons/CONTRIBUTING.md

 - Reviewers can request an automatic merge using `/merge` command.
 Auto-merge will be performed after all tests have passed and enough approvals are recollected for the PR.
 - Changes to `.github/workflows` will need to be merged manually by a reviewer with write permissions.

+### Code Ownership

+* Code ownership is tracked through the `CODEOWNERS` file.
+Users can be added if one of the following situations apply:
+  * When a project proposal is approved, the initial contributors become automatically code owner of the project folder.
+  * Developers who contribute or maintain a TFX Addons component, example, etc. can gain coder owner access to the project folders if the initial contributors agree.
+  * In case, the initial contributors have abandoned the project or can't be reached, the TFX Addons core team can decide about the ownership reassignment.
+  * Requesting project code ownership requires a substantial contribution (e.g. update of a component to a newer TFX version).
 ### Development tips

 We use [pre-commit](https://pre-commit.com/) to validate our code before we push to the repository.
 We use push over commit to allow more flexibility.